kevinlu1211/CarND/Part3-Behavioural-Cloning/README.md

 To combat the overfitting, I modified the model by adding a dropout layer after the Flatten layer, which improved the test error a bit.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track and I really had no idea what was happening as it seemed that I wasn't overfitting and the test error seemed pretty low.
-I found out the problem by going back to plotting the images out, and realising that the Udacity data had too many images with a steering angle of 0 which made the car bias to driving straight (into the water LOL).
+I found out the problem by going back to plotting the images out, and realising that the Udacity data had too many images with a steering angle of 0 which made the car bias to driving straight into the water.
 I remedied this by creating a few functions that created more training data.
-Which will be explain below.
+Which will be explained below.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.